Available with Advanced license.

 Defines the spacing, in meters, at which the 3D points are generated.

-The default spacing is five times the source image pixel size.
+The suggested spacing is five times the source image pixel size.

 Minimum Intersection Angle (in degrees)

-The value, in degrees, that defines the minimum angle the stereo pair must meet.
-The default is 10.
+The point cloud is generated from stereo pairs.
+This value, in degrees, defines the minimum angle the stereo pair must meet.

 Maximum Intersection Angle (in degrees)

-The value, in degrees, that defines the maximum angle the stereo pair must meet.
-The default is 70.
+The point cloud is generated from stereo pairs.
+This value, in degrees, defines the maximum angle the stereo pair must meet.

 Minimum Area Overlap